trydydd/slimemoldgrappling/content/lesson_plans/slime_mold_grappling_club/foundations/week_4/_index.md

 weight: 4
 ---

-The focuses for Week 1 are pinning and naked chokes.
+The focuses for Week 4 are guard and straight ankle locks.

 {{% children %}}